BbIKTOP/RotaryEncoder/README.md

 pinR: pin number connected to the encoder's "Rotate Clockwise" pin
 pinB: pin number connected to the encoder's button pin (optional, button presses would not be processed if omitted)

-* To start using encoder in ISR mode, use void Encoder::begin(void)
+* To start using encoder in the ISR mode, use void Encoder::begin(void)

 * To start using encoder in the poll mode, use void Encoder::beginNoInterrupt(void)
 In this case, calling void Encoder::poll(void) will be required in loop() in order to detect and collect events